Classified Employee Personnel Actions

 Ethnic Group – Identify the ethnic group to which the employee belongs.

 - American Indian/Alaskan Native

 Military Status – Identify the military status of the employee.

 - Not Indicated

 - Other Vet

 - No Mil Svc

 - Misc Vet

 Disabled – Place and "X" in the checkbox if employee is disabled.

 Disabled Veteran – Place an "X" in the checkbox if employee is a Disabled Veteran.
 This represents the claim for disabled veteran's preference points.
-Refer to Military Status and Disabled Veteran's Definition.
+Refer to Veterans' Preference.